 A good example is the Egypt Medal of 1882-91, which was issued with the large number of 13 separate clasps covering 1882-89, most representing major actions justifiably chosen for recognition.
 Many more were awarded without clasp – for example, for offshore naval operations or for service in the Alexandria garrison during the 1882 campaign.

-But not all the medals without clasp are necessarily uninterestng; several engagements fought during the Egypt/Sudan operations gained no recognition with a medal clasp – Sarras and Hasheen being but two.
-Another was the battle fought on the Egyptian fronier near Ginnis in December 1885.
+But not all the medals without clasp are necessarily uninteresting; several engagements fought during the Egypt/Sudan operations gained no recognition with a medal clasp – Sarras and Hasheen being but two.
+Another was the battle fought on the Egyptian frontier near Ginnis in December 1885.

 After the disaster of the fall of Khartoum in January 1885, it looked as if the British might continue operations deep in the Sudan, to recapture Khartoum and to destroy the state established by Mohamed Ahmed, “the Mahdi”.
 But it was not to be.
 The small British expeditionary force under Sir Garnet Wolseley, which had failed to relieve Gordon, was far too small and dangerously isolated and besides, an anti-imperialist Liberal government under William Gladstone had no desire to enage in expensive Sudanese adventures.
 The growing issue with Russia over the Afghan frontier (the “Penjdeh Crisis”) was a suitable excuse to end British intervention in the Sudan, to concetrate immediately on the Indian frontier.